 EOIR's primary strategic focus is increasing adjudicatory and case processing capacity.
 Although EOIR is examining all potential avenues to increase efficiency and adjudicative capacity through existing means, additional resources are necessary.
-EOIR's Fiscal Year (FY) 2020 budget request includes a program increase totaling over \$71M to provide funding for: additional immigration judges (IJs) and the necessary support staff.
-This request is essential to enable EOIR to advance initiatives that implement Presidential and Attorney General priority areas and to support EOIR's mission of adjudicating immigration cases promptly without compromising due process.
+EOIR's Fiscal Year (FY) 2021 budget request includes program increases totaling over \$137 million to provide funding for: additional immigration judges (IJs) and the necessary support staff; Information Technology (IT) modernization; and a Unified Immigration Portal.
+This request is essential to enable EOIR to advance initiatives that fulfill presidential and Attorney General priority areas, support EOIR's mission of adjudicating immigration cases promptly without compromising due process, and continue to improve court business process by the modernization of its IT infrastructure.

 EOIR continues to face a myriad of internal and external challenges to increasing adjudicative and case processing capacity to reduce the pending caseload.
-The additional IJs afforded through this program increase will help EOIR better address these challenges and ensure the efficient administration of immigration law.
+The additional IJs provided through this program increase will help EOIR better address these challenges and ensure the efficient administration of immigration law.